dhananjaipai/coc-fight-club-cet/Readme.md

-# FCC[Fight Club CET] Notepad

-You can click on links to open the clan in COC App
+_You can click on links to open the clan in COC App_

 ### War Clans
 > Main Clan - [Fight Club CET](https://link.clashofclans.com/en?action=OpenClanProfile&tag=#PP0YPJL2) - Join for Serious Wars.